Rare Books and Journals

 In 2016, many of the rare books from the Blaksley Library will have a new home in the newly built UCSB Special Collections Library.
 Learn More

-The photo collection contains over 20,000 slides and print photographs of plants, gardens, habitats, and people focusing on the plant life and garden history of the Santa Barbara region.
+The photo collection contains over 100,000 slides and print photographs of plants, gardens, habitats, and people focusing on the plant life and garden history of the Santa Barbara region.
 Most of the collections may be consulted for research purposes only; however, select images may be reproduced on a case-by-case basis.
-Please contact the Library Collections Manager.
+Please contact the Information Resource Steward.

 The library has collected and organized papers from people and relevant organizations associated with the Santa Barbara Botanic Garden or active in California botany and horticulture.
 Archival finding aids for most of the collections provide folder-level access.

 Bard Papers—Horticultural materials about "Berlywood," in Ventura County, home of California senator Thomas Bard (1841-1915) and his wife Mary.
 Site of many rare plants and commercial nursery.
 Records from 1894 until c.
 1941.

 Charles Francis Saunders Collection—Research materials, drafts, and correspondence for the 18 books and numerous articles Saunders published on California botany, ethnobotany, history, and gardening.
 Historical material on Southern California from c.
 1904 to 1942.
 Rare books and autograph collection of famous botanists are also included.

 Franceschi Papers—Nursery catalogs, inventory books, plant lists, and articles by Franceschi document his contribution to Santa Barbara horticulture.

 Ralph Stevens Papers—Correspondence, reports, articles, and plant lists of the Santa Barbara landscape architect and park superintendent.
 Materials pertain to Stevens' teaching at UC Berkeley and the creation of the botanical garden there, as well as his commission to design the grounds of the Royal Hawaiian Hotel in Honolulu.